 A Former Military Prison That Became Ljubljana's Most Discussed Address

 Metelkova ulica sits on the northeastern edge of Ljubljana's old town, occupying a cluster of Austro-Hungarian military barracks that the Yugoslav army vacated in 1991.
-What followed was one of Central Europe's more consequential acts of cultural squatting: activists, artists, and architects moved in before demolition crews could, and the resulting autonomous social centre has been operating continuously ever since.
+What followed was an act of cultural occupation: activists, artists, and architects moved in before demolition crews could, and the resulting autonomous social centre has operated ever since.
 Hostel Celica sits at the heart of this compound, in a building that served as the barracks' detention facility.
 The cells are still there.
 So are the bars on the windows.
 What changed is that twenty-one architects each took one cell and redesigned it as a guest room, turning the carceral architecture into a live gallery of spatial thinking.

 This is not a boutique hotel with an edgy backstory grafted on for marketing purposes.
 The building's history is structural, not decorative.
 Guests sleep in rooms that measure roughly ten square metres, bounded by original stone walls and original steel doors.
 The design interventions sit inside that constraint rather than erasing it, which means the quality of the concept is tested against the quality of the architecture.
 Some cells lean into minimalism; others layer in colour, pattern, or craft.
 The cumulative effect is less hotel corridor and more group exhibition, where the curation holds even when individual rooms vary in execution.

 To understand Celica properly, it helps to understand Metelkova.
 The broader compound around it operates as one of Europe's longer-running autonomous cultural zones, comparable in spirit (if not in scale) to Copenhagen's Christiania or Berlin's squatter-era Tacheles.
 It functions as a live music venue, contemporary art space, and social club simultaneously, with the crowd shifting between local students, visiting artists, and the kind of traveller who seeks out exactly this sort of context.
 Ljubljana's mainstream accommodation options, which range from design-focused boutique properties like AS Boutique Hotel and Hotel Cubo to the larger footprint of Intercontinental Ljubljana, serve a different guest entirely.
-Celica's peer set is not Ljubljana's hotel market but the international circuit of architecturally significant, politically rooted places to stay, a category that remains genuinely small.
+Celica's reference points are the international circuit of architecturally significant, politically rooted places to stay.

 The building itself dates to 1882, constructed under the Austro-Hungarian administration that shaped so much of Ljubljana's urban form.
 It served multiple functions across the twentieth century, ending as a Yugoslav People's Army detention facility before the handover in 1991.
 The gap between military abandonment and cultural occupation was brief, and the continuity of activist stewardship since then has preserved something that more commercially managed conversions tend to lose: a sense that the place still belongs to the people who saved it, rather than to a hospitality group that acquired the story after the fact.